mokocchi/dehia_define/README.md

 You can install the service either in containerized version using Docker or locally (on Linux) using PHP7.4 and Apache or NGINX.
 The database can be external o
 ### Docker (recommended)
  1. Create an `app/.env.local` file based in `app/.env` (See [Environment Variables](#Environment-Variables))
- 2. If the results service or the gateway are also run with docker, take note of the docker network.
- 3. Build the image:
+ 2. Start the mysql container to initialize it.
+This can take up to 5 minutes (only needed once).
  ```
- docker image build -t <image-tag> .
+ docker-compose up auth.mysql
  ```
- 4. Run the container - Only if needed: a) Expose the port you set in the `.env` file (if the gateway or the results service aren't run with Docker) b) Use a Docker network (if the gateway or the results service are run with docker).
-If one is run with Docker and the not the other, you will need both.
+ 3. In another terminal, start the rest of the containers.
  ```
- docker run -e PORT=<container-port> --name <container-name> [-p <host-port>:<container-port>] [--network <dehia-network>] <image-tag>
+ docker-compose up
  ```
- 5. Go to `http://localhost:<host-port>`.
-You should see a "Define Index" message.
- 6. Now you can add the URL to the results service and the gateway.
+ 4. Now you can add the URL to the gateway.
 ## Run locally (Linux)
 # Environment Variables
 Docker variablas go in the `.env` file.
 PHP variables go in the `app/.env.local` file.